-In this case, the comparison is between control J hooks (smaller than the J hooks from the TBS fisheries) and circle hooks sizes 15/0, 14/0, and smaller.
+In this case, the comparison is between control J hooks (smaller than the J hooks from the TBS fisheries) and circle hooks sizes 15/0, 14/0, and smaller (Figure 2).
 In central and southern Peru the C14 hooks did not perform as well as J hooks, and in central Peru J hooks performed slightly better than C15 hooks.
-For the others the reductions in the hooking rate by circle hooks is promising.
+In the other areas the reductions in the hooking rate with circle hooks are promising.

-Sea turtles per 1000 hooks - Dorado fisheries
+FIGURE 2.
+Sea turtles per 1000 hooks - dorado fisheries